 It goes without saying, but the cordless electric trimmer is undoubtedly the most portable solution to anyone’s weed-removal needs.
 Even though these machines are far less powerful than their gas-operated cousins, they are still quite efficient and can help you take care of your small lawn.

 The downside is pretty obvious – these devices use batteries.
 In other words, you’ll have to stop from time to time to take out the battery pack and recharge it.
 To increase the machine’s run time, get yourself a spare battery pack.
+You might want to check out my post on the best cordless hedge trimmer as well.

 When Should I Use a String Trimmer?